 Electric scooters (or e-scooters for short) have been street legal in the US for some time.
 But for those of us wanting to ride an e-scooter here in the UK, it’s been a different story—we’ve been limited to riding on private land only…that is, until now!

+This measure aims to prevent subpar scooters from flooding the streets, while also enforcing a 15.5 mph speed limit and recommending helmet usage for riders.
 The DfT said in a statement that this is “to avoid a flood of poor-quality scooters onto the streets.”

 All electric scooters will continue to be banned on pavements and need to be limited to 15.5 mph.
 It’s also recommended that riders wear a helmet.

 Under the new rules set out by the DfT, local authorities and devolved administrations in England, Scotland and Wales can allow or run e-scooter sharing schemes in their areas as part of 12-month trials.

 Riders must be aged 16 or over and will need a full or provisional car, motorcycle or moped licence to use a rental e-scooter.